-- 1. Submit completed program application form and required materials by January 15 to the Allied Health Services Division located in the Alfred M. Philips Building, room MP458, 909 South Boston Avenue, Tulsa, OK 74119.

-- 2. All prospective Occupational Therapy Assistant program students must complete an application for enrollment to the College, submit their high school transcripts, ACT scores and previous college transcripts to the Metro Campus Registrar's Office at 909 South Boston Avenue, Tulsa, OK 74119.
-Incomplete submissions will not be considered for admission into the Occupational Therapy Assistant program.

-- 3. Acceptance to Tulsa Community College does not guarantee admission to the Occupational Therapy Assistant program.

-- 4. Interviews will be granted to applicants who meet the program's minimum requirements.
+- 1. Applications are available through tulsacc.edu\healthscienceapply.
+For more information, contact the Allied Health division office at (918) 595-7002. - 2.
+Submit completed program application form and required materials by January 15 to the Allied Health Services Division located in the Alfred M. Philips Building, room MP458, 909 South Boston Avenue, Tulsa, OK 74119. - 3.
+All prospective Occupational Therapy Assistant program students must complete an application for enrollment to the College, submit their high school transcripts, ACT scores and previous college transcripts to the Metro Campus Registrar's Office at 909 South Boston Avenue, Tulsa, OK 74119.
+Incomplete submissions will not be considered for admission into the Occupational Therapy Assistant program. - 4.
+Acceptance to Tulsa Community College does not guarantee admission to the Occupational Therapy Assistant program. - 5.
+Interviews will be granted to applicants who meet the program's minimum requirements.
 All interviewed applicants will be notified regarding their selection status.

-- 5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
+6. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.

-General Education Requirements Credit Hours: 22 Biology 4 hours

-^oBIOL 1314 Human Anatomy and Physiology

-English 6 hours

-ENGL 1113 Composition I

-ENGL 1213 Composition II

-Psychology 6 hours

-PSYC 1113 Introduction to Psychology

-and select one course from the following:

-PSYC 2023 Developmental Psychology

-PSYC 2193 Personality Theories

-Social Science 6 hours

-POLS 1113 American Federal Government

-and select one course from the following:

-HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

-Specialized Course Requirements Credit Hours: 46 Occupational Therapy Assistant 46 hours

-°OCTA 1203 Introduction to Occupational Therapy

-oOCTA 1293 Introduction to Occupational Therapy II

-oOCTA 1303 Clinical Conditions, Terminology, and Skills

-oOCTA 1352 Neuro Anatomy and Physiology for OTAs

-oOCTA 1363 Applied Anatomy for OTAs

-oOCTA 1403 Therapeutic Media

-oOCTA 1483 Physical Disabilities

-oOCTA 1443 Psychosocial Theory and Practice

-oOCTA 1511 Fieldwork I A

-oOCTA 1521 Fieldwork I B

-oOCTA 2203 Therapeutic Adaptations

-oOCTA 2233 Developmental Disabilities Theory and Practice

-oOCTA 2263 Current Trends in Occupational Therapy

-oOCTA 2356 Fieldwork II A

-oOCTA 2376 Fieldwork II B

-Total Credit Hours: 68

-Course has prerequisite (See course description section of catalog).

-Course must be completed with a "C" or better.
+General Education Requirements Credit Hours: 22 Biology 4 hours °BIOL 1314 Human Anatomy and Physiology English 6 hours ENGL 1113 Composition I ENGL 1213 Composition II Psychology 6 hours PSYC 1113 Introduction to Psychology and select one course from the following: PSYC 2023 Developmental Psychology PSYC 2193 Personality Theories Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Specialized Course Requirements Credit Hours: 46 Occupational Therapy Assistant 46 hours °OCTA 1203 Introduction to Occupational Therapy °OCTA 1293 Introduction to Occupational Therapy II oOCTA 1303 Clinical Conditions, Terminology, and Skills oOCTA 1352 Neuro Anatomy and Physiology for OTAs oOCTA 1363 Applied Anatomy for OTAs oOCTA 1403 Therapeutic Media oOCTA 1483 Physical Disabilities oOCTA 1443 Psychosocial Theory and Practice oOCTA 1511 Fieldwork I A oOCTA 1521 Fieldwork I B oOCTA 2203 Therapeutic Adaptations oOCTA 2233 Developmental Disabilities Theory and Practice oOCTA 2263 Current Trends in Occupational Therapy oOCTA 2356 Fieldwork II A oOCTA 2376 Fieldwork II B Total Credit Hours: 68 Course has prerequisite (See course description section of catalog). • Course must be completed with a "C" or better.
 It is recommended that students intending to pursue a Master's degree in Occupational Therapy counsel with an OCTA faculty member to select appropriate electives.
 NOTE: When you apply to write the certification examination with the National Board for Certification in Occupational Therapy (NBCOT), you will be asked to answer questions related to the topic of felonies.
-For further information on these limitations, you may contact the NBCOT at: National Board for Certification in Occupational Therapy 4720 General education requirements can be found at:
+For further information on these limitations, you may contact the NBCOT at: National Board for Certification in Occupational Therapy 4720 Montgomery Lane P. O. Box 31220 Bethesda, MD 20824-1220 .
+General education requirements can be found at: www.tulsacc.edu/gened

-www.tulsacc.edu/gened